Back to Top

 Corporate Affairs Directorate

-Responsibility at Head of Division level for the provision and development of strategic human resource management (SHRM) including strategic workforce planning; people and performance management; learning and development, and well-being.
-Responsibilities further include corporate level input into performance and discipline of CSO civil servants below the grade of Senior Statistician/Principal Officer or its equivalent pursuant to the Civil Service Regulation Acts 1956-2005; and responsibility for the performance of functions relating to appointments.
+Responsibility at Head of Division level for the provision and development of strategic human resource management (SHRM) including strategic workforce planning; recruitment, people and performance management; employee relations and industrial relations, learning and development, Equality, Diversity and Inclusion, and Well-being.
+Further responsibilities include corporate level input into performance and discipline of CSO civil servants below the grade of Senior Statistician/Principal Officer or its equivalent, pursuant to the Civil Service Regulation Acts 1956-2005; and responsibility for the performance of functions relating to appointments.

 Human Resources